-CJ 105 - Introduction to Criminology (4) ★★★★ This course presents an exploration of crimes, criminals, criminal behavior, crime control policies, and theories explaining illegal or deviant behavior, the social reaction to crime and criminals and the effectiveness of anti-crime policies of social control in the US.
+CJ 105 - Introduction to Criminology (4) This course presents an exploration of crimes, criminals, criminal behavior, crime control policies, and theories explaining illegal or deviant behavior, the social reaction to crime and criminals and the effectiveness of anti-crime policies of social control in the US.

-CJ 109 - Introduction to Homeland Security (4) $\star\star\star\star$ This course presents an overview of the present homeland security apparatus in the United States since

-September 11, 2001 when the US created the US Department of Homeland Security, the second largest government re-organization in US history.
+CJ 109 - Introduction to Homeland Security (4) This course presents an overview of the present homeland security apparatus in the United States since September 11, 2001 when the US created the US Department of Homeland Security, the second largest government re-organization in US history.

-CJ 121 - Concepts of Criminal Law (4) ★★★★ This course examines the historical development and philosophy of law, including the provisions as set forth in the US Constitution, and its application to the criminal justice system.
+CJ 121 - Concepts of Criminal Law (4) This course examines the historical development and philosophy of law, including the provisions as set forth in the US Constitution, and its application to the criminal justice system.
 Topics covered in the course will include legal research, case law, crime classifications, crimes against persons, crimes against property, and crimes against the state.

-CJ 141 - Legal Aspects of Evidence (4) ★★★★ This course covers the legal aspects of evidence with the origins, development and philosophy of the constitutional and procedural considerations which affect arrest, search, and seizure.
+CJ 141 - Legal Aspects of Evidence (4) This course covers the legal aspects of evidence with the origins, development and philosophy of the constitutional and procedural considerations which affect arrest, search, and seizure.
 Topics covered in the course include types of evidence, governing rules of admissibility, judicial decisions and interpreting individual rights, and case studies viewed with respect to application in a criminal process from arrest through trial.

-CJ 151 - Introduction to Emergency Management (4) ★★★★ This course introduces the student to the fundamental aspects of emergency management.
+CJ 151 - Introduction to Emergency Management (4) This course introduces the student to the fundamental aspects of emergency management.
 It examines the roles and responsibilities of government and non-profit agencies when responding to disasters and emergencies with emphasis on man-made, natural, and technological events most likely to affect the United States.
 The course emphasizes the four concepts of emergency management: preparedness, mitigation, response and recovery; and the role of the Federal Emergency Management Agency (FEMA).

-CJ 181 - Criminal Investigations (4) ★★★★ This course covers the fundamentals of criminal investigation.
+CJ 181 - Criminal Investigations (4) This course covers the fundamentals of criminal investigation.
 Topics covered in the course include crime scene search techniques and recording a crime scene; collection and preservation of physical evidence; modus operandi processes; sources of information; interview and interrogation; follow-up investigation techniques, and court preparation.

 CJ 200 - The Fundamentals of Forensic Science Investigations (4) This course studies the fundamentals and applications of the forensic sciences.
 This crime scene management course will survey fundamental topics in biology and chemistry that are relevant to forensic science.
 Topics include Management of Crime Scenes, Medicolegal Death Investigation, Crime Scene Reconstruction, Biological samples, DNA, PCR, Genetics, Proteins and Enzymes, Cellular Biology, Structure and Reactivity of Chemical Compounds, and Ethics and Forensic Science.
 This course is designed for forensic investigators, police officers, private or public investigators, or other students or professionals with an interest in forensic investigation. \$150.00 lab fee required.
-No lab fee for '20-'21.
-PS3 other fields.
+PS3

+CJ 301 - Strategic Communication: Literacy Skills for the Public Safety Professional (4) Prerequisites: CJ 101, ENG 112/112H.
+This course presents techniques for clearly communicating information during incidents, emergencies, or crisis situations.
+The course is primarily developed for the public sector for areas such as Criminal Justice, Emergency Management, Fire Service, Homeland Security, and other fields.
 It focuses on developing the student's ability to organize information and present it in written, oral, and presentation formats through research, development, writing, and public presentations.
 Emphasis is placed on applying writing and group presentation skills to professional activities in the public and private sectors.
 C1, R2

-CJ 301 - Strategic Communication: Literacy Skills for the Public Safety Professional (4) ★★★★★ Prerequisite: CJ 101 This course presents techniques for clearly communicating information during incidents, emergencies, or crisis situations.
-The course is primarily developed for the public sector for areas such as Criminal Justice, Emergency Management, Fire Service, Homeland Security, and